Chapter 14 : A Day in the Life

 "None of your business, Potter," Lily threw back at him.

 With that, I went back to pretending to listen to the conversation around me, but really mulled everything that had happened this year over in my mind.
-By the time I realized the party had dwindled to Jane, Sirius, James, Lily, Lynn, Octavius, and Peter, each of them were drunk enough to not care that it was almost two in the morning.
+By the time I realized the party had dwindled to Jane, Sirius, James, Lily, Lynn, Octavius, and Peter, each of them were drunk enough to not care that it was almost two in the morning--except Jane.
+She must have still been embarrassed about the first night she came to a party in Gryffindor tower.
 I just continued staring into the fire until I heard my name… multiple times.

 "Remus," Lynn giggled, "gosh I've only been trying to get your attention for like a year."